cj-hilder/ble-hr-tool/README.md

 ## Resonance Frequency Breathing (RFB)

 Resonance Frequency Breathing is a biofeedback technique.
 At a particular breathing rate respiratory and cardiac rhythms enter resonance.
 This is typically around 6 breaths per minute, but varying between individuals in the range of 4.5–7 bpm.
 The heart rate rises during each inhale and falls during each exhale in a pattern called **Respiratory Sinus Arrhythmia (RSA)**.
-When breathing rate matches the body's resonance frequency, RSA amplitude is maximised  RSA magnitude is a direct expression of vagal tone — the parasympathetic nervous system's capacity to regulate the heart.
+When breathing rate matches the body's resonance frequency, RSA amplitude is maximised.
+RSA magnitude is a direct expression of vagal tone (the parasympathetic nervous system's capacity to regulate the heart).

 For people with dysautonomia, vagal tone is typically suppressed, which is part of what produces the dysregulated HR patterns the app is designed to manage.
 Regular RFB practice at the resonance frequency, particularly during rest periods, has evidence of increasing vagal tone over time.

-The app integrates RFB directly into the Reset state, turning a mandatory rest period into a structured, guided recovery practice.
+The app integrates RFB directly into the Reset state, turning a  rest period into a structured, guided recovery practice.

+**Note** If you have been exercising at a level that causes you to breathe heavily, wait until your breathing has settled down before attempting to follow the breathing guide, otherwise you will be depriving your system of oxygen by breathing too slowly.

 ### How it works